michaelknigge/janel/README.md

     janel.allow.jvm.options=true

 exactly this is possible.
 If set to true, Janel will treat each command line parameter that starts with a single "-" as a Java option and pass this to the JVM.
-Note that these options are passes after the options specified in the LAP file.
+Note that these options are passed after the options specified in the LAP file.
 So for example if you specify the option -Xmx4G in the LAP file and -Xmx12G at the command line, the last one (12G) will win.

 # License
 MIT License